LKBecker/ENSEMBL-API/README.md

 #### `batch_SNP_r2_retrieval(species, population)`
 ##### Parameters:
   `species`: The species in which to search for r2 values.
 Default: human `population`: The population from which to retrieve r2 values.
-Default: 1000GENOMES:phase_3:GBR (for a full list of available populations, see [ENSEMBL's REST documentation] (a selector is in the works)(https://rest.ensembl.org/documentation/info/variation_populations)
+Default: 1000GENOMES:phase_3:GBR (for a full list of available populations, see [ENSEMBL's REST documentation](https://rest.ensembl.org/documentation/info/variation_populations)

 Constructs an r2 value matrix for two lines of SNPs from `input rsquared retrieval.txt`.
 That is, line 1 creates columns and line 2 creates rows of a matrix, with the values being r2 between these SNPs.

 **Experimental function, still slow and partially redundant in case of rows == columns**